FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

    appropriate list in `init_model_indices`.
 4. Open the module file, `src/DSGE.jl`.
 Add `ModelXXX` to the list of functions to export, and include each of the files in `src/model/mXXX`.

+**It is very important that you include the default settings by adding the line `default_settings!(m)` inside the function that creates a new instance of your model.** Otherwise, many methods in DSGE.jl will fail because they assume many settings have default values that are set by `default_settings!`.

 ### [Model sub-specifications (`m.subspec`)](@id model-sub-specifications-msubspec)